michaldivis/dark-colors/README.md

 ## Color analyzer

 ⚠️ Warning: this feature is pretty slow at the moment.
+It can process roughly one mega pixel per second, so it's not recommended to use it on large images.

 Find dominant color in an image.